KanatoSato/CSC361/TCP Traffic Analysis/README.txt

 README:

 1. Place cap file you want to analyze to the same folder as trace.py
-2. Run the code as follows: python3 trace.py 'file_name'
+2. Run the code as follows: python3 trace.py 'cap_file_name'

 ***** Please make sure you use python3 here, otherwise you will get an error *****